AI Summary of Peer-Reviewed Research

 Research area:Economics, Econometrics and FinanceEconomic Growth and DevelopmentEconomics and Econometrics

-What the study found: The study found a significant inverted U-shape relationship between capital account openness and economic growth in emerging market economies.
-In this setting, moderate openness is associated with higher growth, while very high openness may hinder growth.
+The study found a significant inverted U-shape relationship between capital account openness and economic growth in emerging market economies.
+In other words, moderate openness is associated with higher growth, while very high openness may be linked to weaker growth.

-What the researchers tested: The researchers used panel data from emerging market economies covering 1980 to 2022.
-They examined the link between capital account openness and economic growth, and they also analyzed the mechanism behind that link.
+The researchers used panel data, which tracks multiple economies over time, from emerging market economies between 1980 and 2022.
+They examined the effect of capital account openness on economic growth and also tested the underlying mechanisms behind that relationship.

 Key points